 This is the first time I have to manage a whole team of designers so that has been pretty challenging.
 We don’t have a project manager on the team so I am in charge of creating timelines for projects, delegating and so on.
 One of the biggest challenges is finding a balance in managing and also doing creative work.
 I need to be mindful and empty my schedule somehow so that I can do at least an hour of design everyday.
 It is hard because there is a lot of other work to do but I love designing so I need to push myself to do it.

 What teams/individuals do you work with cross-functionally?
 Can you give an example of a time when you collaborated with another group/individual?

-As a lead I am always working with other people.
+As a lead, I am always working with other people.
 My day-to-day literally depends on my team.
 If they need feedback or are stuck I need to be available to help them at all times.
-The design team at Genius is always working with other teams and we have developed an internal process that has allowed us to openly collaborate with other departments by owning the creative/visual part of the projects but also letting them have an input and opinion on everything we do throughout the process.
+The design team at Genius is always working with other teams and we developed an internal process that allows us to openly collaborate with other departments.
+We own the creative/visual part of the projects but also let other teams have an input and opinion on everything we do throughout the process.

 Aside from technical skills, what personality traits/characteristics make for an ideal candidate in your role?